NoelM/noelm.github.io/content/posts/zig_threading/index.md

 int_to_test.put(node);
 ```

-As one can see, we set the values `.prev` and `.next` to `undefined` because the function `put` sets them correctly.
+As one can see, we set the values `.prev` and `.next` to `undefined`, they will be set the function `put`.

 #### Get Nodes from Queue

-The elements in a `Queue` can be safely accessed from any thread with the function `get`.
-It returns
+One can safely access, from any thread, the `Queue` elements by calling `get`.
+It returns an optional node pointer `?*Node`, set to null if the
-an optional node pointer because the queue might be empty.
-So, testing the value of the returned `Node` is mandatory:
+queue is empty.
+Consequently, before playing the `?*Node` value, test it:

 ```zig
 if (int_to_test.get()) |node| {